alevchuk/pstm/lnd-e2e-testing/OTHER.md

-Pay Between Node A and Node B back and forth
+Pay back and forth between Node A and Node B
 =============================================

 For an end-to-end test you may want to use this ping-pong type of setup between node A and node B. Node A will issue micropayments to node B until it can't (ran out to funds or run out of channels).
 After 10 minutes of "can't" A and B switch roles.
 B starts paying A until it can't.
 And so on ...